 In the single rooms, kitchen and bathroom facilities are shared by approximately 20 students.
 Suites are self-contained units with three to six private bedrooms.
 Residents of suites share a kitchen, bathroom, and common area.
 Efficiency units, one- and shared-two-bedroom apartments, and studio units all have a private bathroom and kitchen.
 Microwaves are provided for students in suites, efficiencies, studios and one- and shared-two-bedroom apartments.
 A microfridge (a microwave attached to a refrigerator unit) is provided in the single rooms.

 All single student housing units are fully furnished.
 Residents must, however, provide their own linen, cooking utensils, and other household items.
-All units are equipped with telephone service, voice mail, unlimited local calls, caller ID, cable TV, and internet hook-up.
+All units come with cable TV, and internet hook-up.

 Single Student Housing Average Semester Rates